oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4a - SD-JWT-based Verifiable Credentials (SD-JWT VC)

-In this example, the artifacts defined in this specification are used to represent SD-JWT-based Verifiable Credentials (SD-JWT VC) as defined in [@I-D.ietf-oauth-sd-jwt-vc].
-Person Identification Data (PID) defined in [@EUDIW.ARF] is used.
+This example shows how the artifacts defined in this specification could hypothetically be used to express an SD-JWT-based Verifiable Credential [@I-D.ietf-oauth-sd-jwt-vc] with Person Identification Data (PID) defined in [@EUDIW.ARF].

 Key Binding is applied
 using the Holder's public key passed in a `cnf` claim in the SD-JWT.